mp911de/scare-os-halloween-iot/readme.md

 You need some code to run ScareOS.
 The code controls the components and handles wake/sleep, triggering sounds and displaying the eyes on the LED matrix.

 The code is located in `scare-os/scare-os.ino`.
-You need two additional libaries:
+You need two additional libraries:

 * [Adafruit-LED-Backpack-Library](https://github.com/adafruit/Adafruit-LED-Backpack-Library)
 * [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library)